uwmadisoncals/cals-main-plugins/simple-download-monitor/readme.txt

 For screenshots please visit the [download monitor plugin page](https://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin)

 == Changelog ==

+= 3.4.9 =
+- Added a new option in the settings menu to ignore downloads from bots.
+The name of the new settings field is "Do Not Count Downloads from Bots".
+- Updated the settings menu slug to make it unique.
+- Enhancement to the password protected download function.

 = 3.4.8 =
 - Fixed an issue with the shortcode inserter interface showing the last 5 items only.